1. Where does my registration money go?

 For the fall season, the manager or player agent of each division assigns players to a team by age group in an attempt to keep the skill levels among teams as evenly balanced as possible.
 The size of the teams is kept to a smaller number to facilitate more instruction and playing time.
 Siblings can be paired on the same team; and a parent coach can have his/her child/children on their respective team.

 The spring season is more competitive in nature.
-Many baseball divisions, starting with Minor B, and some softball divisions conduct a draft in order to distribute the better players equally among teams to foster even competition.
+All baseball divisions (with the exception of T-Ball), and some softball divisions conduct a draft in order to distribute the better players equally among teams to foster even competition.
 To prepare for the draft, tryouts are conducted to give the coaches an opportunity to evaluate basic skills.
-Players are required to attend a tryout in order to be eligible for the draft.
-Tryout dates and information will be posted on this website.
+Players are required to attend at least one of the tryouts for their age/division in order to be eligible for the draft.
+Tryout dates and information will be posted on this website and Facebook.
 All players get assigned to a team.
 Those players that do not attend the tryout are randomly assigned to teams after the draft is completed.
 Everyone registered gets to play on a team.

 7. I want to select the team my child is on?